teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

 copy and paste this URL into your browser's address bar, and verify that your app is up and running there.

-To test the load on the deployment we will use `siege, a command-line tool used to test and analyze the performance of web servers.
+To test the load on the deployment we will use Siege, a command-line tool used to test and analyze the performance of web servers.
 It can generate a significant amount of traffic to test the response of a web server under load.

 Install siege on node-0: